Francisco-AnayaPalacios/TFG/README.md

 ---

 ### 📖 Overview
-This repository contains the code and generated maps for my **Final Degree Project (Bachelor’s Thesis)** at the *University of Málaga (ETSII)*.
+This project consists of the development of a **LiDAR-based mapping and localization pipeline** implemented as my **Final Degree Project (Bachelor’s Thesis)** at the *University of Málaga (ETSII)*.

-The project focuses on **building dense 3D point-cloud maps** using a robot-mounted LiDAR sensor.
-These maps are georeferenced and can be applied to **outdoor, semi-outdoor, and indoor localization**, even where GPS is not available.
+The system focuses on generating **dense 3D point-cloud maps** of outdoor environments using a robot-mounted LiDAR sensor.
+The mapping process integrates algorithms such as **Iterative Closest Point (ICP)** for scan matching and alignment, and leverages common robotics frameworks (**ROS**, **PCL**) to achieve scalable and accurate results.

+The generated maps are **georeferenced**, which allows them to be exploited in **outdoor, semi-outdoor, and indoor environments**, even in **GPS-denied scenarios**.

 ---

 ### ✅ Results
-- Dense 3D point-cloud maps with high geometric detail.
+- High-resolution **3D point-cloud maps** with detailed geometric information.
+- Robust scan registration using **ICP** algorithms.
-- Efficient localization with low computational load.
+- Efficient localization with **low computational overhead**.
-- Georeferenced maps usable for GPS-denied environments.
-- Potential applications in **autonomous navigation** (cars, UGVs, robotics).
+- Demonstrated applicability to **autonomous navigation** tasks in complex environments.

+---

+### 🛑 Problem Addressed
+Traditional **GPS-based localization** is unreliable or impossible in many robotics applications:
+- Urban canyons (multipath, low satellite visibility).
+- Indoors or semi-indoor areas (garages, tunnels).
+- Safety- or privacy-constrained zones where GPS use is restricted.

+This implementation provides a **LiDAR-based alternative**, enabling precise **absolute localization** where GPS is unavailable.

+---

+### 🔮 Possible Future Implementations
+The methodology is not limited to a single robot:
+- **Multi-robot fleets:** once a building or environment has been mapped, the **3D model can be reused**, enabling any robot to localize without remapping.
+- **Autonomous vehicle navigation:** robust backup system in **GPS-denied zones**.
+- **Rescue robotics & industrial inspection:** reliable navigation in collapsed structures or mines.
+- **Smart infrastructure:** integration with digital twins and urban planning.

 ---